Winifred Goldring

-Winifred Goldring (February 1, 1888 – January 30, 1971), was an American paleontologist whose work included a description of stromatolites, as well as the study of Devonian crinoids.
+Winifred Goldring (February 1, 1888 – January 30, 1971) was an American paleontologist whose work included a description of stromatolites, as well as the study of Devonian crinoids.
 She was the first woman in the nation to be appointed as a State Paleontologist.

 Early life and education

 Goldring was born in Kenwood, New York, to Frederick Goldring, an orchid specialist at the Erastus Corning estate, and Mary Grey, a local school teacher whose father was the head of the orchid that Frederick was employed.
 Shortly after, in 1890, Goldring, her parents and her seven sisters and one brother moved to Slingerlands, New York, so her family could operate a greenhouse business.
 Goldring lived here, in her childhood home, for the majority of her life (81 years).
-Goldring spent her live devout to her education and professional career, and as a result, she never married.
+Goldring spent her life devoted to her education and professional career, and as a result, she never married.
 She did, however, spend time learning the violin purely for her love of music.